Owlet7/wadfusion/README.md

 For SIGIL and SIGIL II, all the filenames for different releases of those WADs are also recognized; you shouldn't have to rename your original files.
 If `sigil_shreds.wad` is included, or if both versions of SIGIL II are included, WadFusion will extract both soundtracks, which can be toggled from the WadFusion options mod menu in GZDoom.

-[E1M8B: Tech Gone Bad](https://doomwiki.org/wiki/Tech_Gone_Bad) and [E1M4B: Phobos Mission Control](https://doomwiki.org/wiki/Phobos_Mission_Control) are levels that were made as a warm-up exercise for John Romero's cancelled game, Blackroom.
-Enabling them in the WadFusion options menu will replace E1M8 or E1M4 in the Knee-Deep in the Dead episode.
+[Tech Gone Bad](https://doomwiki.org/wiki/Tech_Gone_Bad) and [Phobos Mission Control](https://doomwiki.org/wiki/Phobos_Mission_Control) are levels that were made as a warm-up exercise for John Romero's cancelled game, Blackroom.
+If they're included, enabling them in the WadFusion options mod menu in GZDoom will replace E1M8 or E1M4 in the Knee-Deep in the Dead episode.

 ## Master Levels Rejects